-The homosexual subtext in Howard Hawkes's 1948 western is a widely overlooked, yet unmistakable element, to one of the most popular examples of the genre.
-Significant too in the narrative, about the first cattle drive from Texas to Kansas, is one man's entitled sense of capitalist greed that blinds him to all ethical consideration.
+The homosexual subtext in Howard Hawkes's 1948 western is a widely overlooked, yet unmistakable element, to one of the most popular examples of the Western genre.
+Significant too in the narrative, about the first cattle drive from Texas to Kansas, is one man's entitled sense of capitalist greed that blinds him to all ethical considerations.

 Not even the unbridled love of a beautiful woman can stand in his way.
 Dunson's abandonment seals her doomed fate.
-With his trusted wagon driver and cook Nadine Groot (Walter Brennan), the pair adopt an approval-starved boy named Matt Garth--the sole survivor of an Indian attack.
-Cut to 14-years later when Montgomery Clift's film debut casts him as the grown version of Matt who Dunson has mentored.
+With his trusted wagon-driver and cook Nadine Groot (Walter Brennan), the pair adopts an approval-starved boy named Matt Garth — the sole survivor of an Indian attack.
+Cut to 14-years later when Montgomery Clift's film-debut casts him as the grown version of Matt who Dunson has mentored all these years.

 The similarly aged Matt and Cherry engage in a bonding ritual.
 They briefly trade pistols as a matter of introduction.
 Shooting at a tin can that jumps through the air allows for shared compliments.
 Cherry comments, "You know, there are only two things more beautiful than a good gun.
 A Swiss watch, or a woman from anywhere.
 You ever had a Swiss watch?"
 The innuendo-riddled line hangs over the story.
 We're told "there's gonna be trouble" between Cherry and Matt, but the dramatist's forewarning never comes to fruition.
 The deliberate statement lofts a query about what kind of "trouble" the author imagines, or expects the audience to imagine, for the two cowboys.